• Skip to main content

 American Airlines Hub Airport Passenger Traffic

 Below is a table that breaks down the passenger volume for each of the American Airlines hub cities.
-These are some of the largest airports in the United States, with 6 of them ranking in the top 10 largest airports by total passenger traffic in 2022.
+These are some of the largest airports in the United States, with 6 of them among the busiest airports in the United States by total passenger traffic.

 AirportCodeLocationPassenger Traffic